Coal, CSG and Climate Change

-This coral, that has sustained thriving tourism and fishing industries for decades, in a World Heritage wilderness area that can be seen from space, is dying due to global warming.
+This coral, that has sustained thriving tourism and fishing industries for decades – this World Heritage wilderness area that can be seen from space – is dying due to global warming.
 Thirty per cent of the Great Barrier Reef is dead.
 This is a national emergency—a climate emergency.

 The problem is that those in this House have an ideological, pathological love of coal.
 There is no word for ‘coalaphilia’ officially but that is the malady that afflicts those in this House.
 We continue to suffer the impacts of global warming because of their pathological, ideological addiction to coal.

-Australia has become a pariah and a laughing stock internationally because of the ‘coalaphilia’ of our political elite.
+I continued, Australia has become a pariah and a laughingstock internationally because of the ‘coalaphilia’ of our political elite.
 We are wasting these precious years of opportunity to mitigate global warming.

 Many of those who sit in this House are taking big money from the fossil fuel industry while allowing our brightest hopes to fizzle out in the dark of 19th century technology.
 I am sick to death of hearing the mantra of ‘jobs and growth’ repeated ad infinitum in this House.
 This coal-loving, coral-hating mantra has taken us to the brink of ecological disaster.
 Unless we stop to question what sort of jobs, what sort of growth, this mantra will destroy the planet we inhabit.

 The Great Barrier Reef mass bleaching events are symptoms of climate change.
-Climate change is driven by burning fossil fuels.
 Supporting new coal at this juncture is tantamount to ecocide.
-Today the ‘coalaphiliacs’ in this House may pander to Gautam, Gina and Twiggy in return for support, but in 10 or 20 years, when their grandchildren ask, ‘What did you do to stop global warming?,’ they will have no answer.”
+Today the ‘coalaphiliacs’ in this House may pander to Gautam, Gina and Twiggy in return for support, but in 10 or 20 years, when their grandchildren ask, ‘What did you do to stop global warming?,’ they will have no answer.

 Guarding the Galilee

-From 2007, the Oakey Coal Action Alliance (OCAA) fought the plans by New Acland Coal (NAC) for a Stage 3 expansion at their mine west of Brisbane.
-The two parties became engaged in a legal and political battle.
-I was happy to support those opposed to Stage 3 of the mine going ahead.
+The Oakey Coal Action Alliance (OCAA), founded in 2007, fought the plans by New Acland Coal (NAC) for a Stage 3 expansion at their mine west of Brisbane.
+OCAA and NAC became engaged in a legal and political battle.
+I was happy to support OCAA in the fight against Stage 3 of the mine going ahead.

-“To be clear, the re-opening of the case was at the request of New Acland Coal and not our client.
-Environmental Defenders Office (EDO) Qld respects the Land Court decision to reopen evidence,” EDO Qld CEO Jo-Anne Bragg said.
+Environmental Defenders Office (EDO) CEO Jo-Anne Bragg said, “To be clear, the re-opening of the case was at the request of New Acland Coal and not our client.
 During the previous 84 hearing days of the court case, evidence challenged various claims made by New Acland mine owners New Hope, exposing:

 - Farmers’ critical groundwater supplies were at risk.